Maribel Aguilera Cháirez

+and she was re-elected to the same seat in 2021.

 Life

-Aguilera Cháirez obtained a law degree from the Universidad Juárez del Estado de Durango.
+Aguilera Cháirez obtained a law degree from the Universidad Juárez del Estado de Durango (UJED).
 In 2004, she was tapped to head the Durango Women's Institute (IMD), a post she left in 2007 to run for office.
-She was a local deputy in the Durango state legislature from 2007–10, entering the state legislature at the age of 29, and was an unused alternate federal deputy in the LXI Legislature.
+She was a local deputy in the Congress of Durango from 2007 to 2010, entering the state legislature at the age of 29, and was an unused alternate federal deputy in the 61st Congress (2009–2012).

-In February 2018, Aguilera left PRI to join Morena along with several other former legislators from Durango.
-She was elected to the Chamber of Deputies in 2018 and serves on three commissions: Rural Development and Conservation; Migratory Matters; and Economy, Commerce and Competitiveness.
+In February 2018, Aguilera left the PRI to join Morena along with several other former legislators from Durango.
+She was elected to the Chamber of Deputies for Durango's 3rd district in the 2018 general election and served on three commissions: Rural Development and Conservation; Migratory Matters; and Economy, Commerce and Competitiveness.

+She was re-elected to the same seat in the 2021 mid-terms but resigned in January 2022 to take charge of the federal government's social programmes in Durango; she was replaced for the remainder of her term by her alternate, Martha Alicia Arreola Martínez.

 Aguilera is also the president of the Asociación de Mujeres de México y el Mundo, A.C.
 (Association of Women of Mexico and the World).